A while back we chatted with Father Daniel Reelhil, a one-time Wall Street banker-turned-priest (after a trip in 1998 to Medjugorje).

 Now head south to Florida.

-“And few years later, I was down in Miami visiting an old banker friend and she set up a luncheon at this place called that really isn’t appropriate for seminarians or priests.
-It’s the glitterati, the high-end wealthy people, it’s bottle service on the beach, and I’m like, ‘Oh, I don’t know how I feel about this.’
+“And few years later, I was down in Miami visiting an old banker friend and she set up a luncheon at this place that really isn’t appropriate for seminarians or priests.
+It’s the glitterati, the high-end wealthy people, bottle service on the beach, and I’m like, ‘Oh, I don’t know how I feel about this.'”

-There were two women with him and they “started looking at this guy across the other end of the deck.
+There were two women with Father Reehil and they “started looking at this guy across the other end of the deck.

-“Both girls were flipped out,” says Father Reelhil.
+“Both girls were flipped out,” says Father Reehil.
 “They were visibly shaken.”

-But adds the priest, whose spiritual warfare training included a long stint in Omaha with the Intercessors of the Lamb, “The supernatural can’t really harm us — physically maybe, but not our souls.
+But, adds the priest, whose spiritual warfare training included a long stint in Omaha with the Intercessors of the Lamb, “The supernatural can’t really harm us — physically maybe, but not our souls.
 The real problem is the sin.
-99 percent of the enemy’s tactic is to get us to sin.”
+Ninety-nine percent of the enemy’s tactic is to get us to sin.”

-While the number of exorcists is now on a steep upward curse, a huge problem is that while priestly training is steeped in theology and philosophy, when it comes to dealing with the devil (a huge part of Christ’s ministry) “they don’t really teach it in seminary,” says Reelhil.
-“If they do it’s an elective if they do.”
+While the number of exorcists is now on an upward course, with a good number speaking out publicly, a huge problem is that while priestly training is so steeped in philosophy and other forms of intellectualism that when it comes to dealing with the devil (a huge part of Christ’s ministry), “they don’t really teach it in seminary,” says Reehil.
+“If they do, it’s an elective.”

-And when they don’t they are leaving new priests — as well as the flock — open to deception and other forms of attack.
+And when they don’t, they are leaving new priests — never mind the flock — open to the wolf who is always peering over the next hill at them.

 [resources: spiritual warfare books]